TheBlackSwitch/Designer-Pack/README.md

 # License:

-this project is licensed under [Creative Commons Attribution No Derivatives 4.0 International](https://creativecommons.org/licenses/by-nd/4.0/deed.en)
+Designer Pack © 2024 by theblackswitch is licensed under [Creative Commons Attribution No Derivatives 4.0 International](https://creativecommons.org/licenses/by-nd/4.0/deed.en)

+An exception is made for video content, which can be monetized.
+However, video creators must give appropriate credit by leaving a link to this page in the video

+---